-- Be able to use a handheld radio using ASRC communications standard operating procedures as outlined in the Appalachian Search And Rescue Conference Radio SOP Crib Sheet ("Commo Crib Sheet") including using the phonetic alphabet and numerals, and standard best practices for talking over a handheld radio, without reference to written communications references, to communicate effectively and efficiently in English during field tasks - 2.
-Be able to confidently and reliably operate standard handheld radio controls and perform the following tasks on a Group-owned radio: - a.
+- a.
+Using the phonetic alphabet and numerals - Using standard best practices for talking over a handheld radio - c.
+Without reference to written communications references - Be able to confidently and reliably operate standard handheld radio controls and perform the following tasks on a Group-owned radio: - a.
 Operate off/on switch - b.
 Operate volume adjustment - c.
 Operate push to talk - d.
 Operate channel selector - e.
 Attach and detach antenna - f.
 Replace battery, and if available, install AA cells in an empty AA-cell battery pack - g.
-Toggle keyboard/channel select lock if available - h.
-Know other buttons might accidentally hit and how to recover from them - 3.
+Toggle keyboard/channel select lock if available - Know other buttons might accidentally hit and how to recover from them - 3.
 Know best practices for using cellphones for wilderness search and rescue communications, including: - a.
 Methods to improve communications - b.
 Advantages of texting over voice communications - c.
 Using smartphone Bluetooth push-to-talk apps to provide intra-team communications - 4.
 Know the uses, advantages and disadvantages of - a.
 Signal mirrors and improvised mirrors (knifeblade, mirror on compass) - b.
 Whistles

 - c.
 Smoke

 - d.
 Flares

 - e.
 Chemical luminescent light sticks

-- 5. Be able to use standard ASRC whistle and hand signals using the ASRC Radio SOP Crib Sheet for reference
+- Be able to use standard ASRC whistle and hand signals using the ASRC Radio SOP Crib Sheet for reference

 - 1. Be able to interpret the following topographic map features:

-- (1) Contours, including index and supplemental contours
+- (1) Contours, including index and supplemental

 - (2) Power lines, pipelines and fences

 - (3) Buildings, including schools and houses of worship

 - (4) Cemeteries

 - (5) Highways, roads, trails, bridges, and railroads

 - (6) Bodies of water, rivers, perennial streams, intermittent streams, marshes and swamps

 - (7) Woodland overprint

 - a.
 Border (map margin) information:

 - (1) Scale and scale bars

 - (2) Datum

 - (3) Declination and date of map

 - (4) North arrow declination indicators:

 - i.
 True north

 - ii.
 Grid north

 - iii.
 Magnetic north

 - (5) Contour interval

 - 2. Be able to measure distance on topographic maps:

 - a.
 Use scale bars

 - b.
 Know that UTM/USNG grids are 1 km

 - c.
-Use transparent grid overlays (i.e., grid readers) - 3.
-Be able to: - a.
+Use transparent grid overlays (i.e., grid readers)

+- 3. Be able to: - a.
 Plot a set of UTM/USNG coordinates on a map - b.
 Read off UTM/USNG coordinates from a point on the map - 4.
-Know the three most common different grid datums and their importance (WGS84/NAD83, NAD27) - 5.
-Know the advantages, disadvantages, common uses and differences of the following grid systems: - a.
+Know the three most common different grid datums and their importance (WGS84/NAD83, NAD27) - Know the advantages, disadvantages, common uses and differences of the following grid coordinate systems: - a.
 Latitude/longitude - b.
 UTM - c.
 USNG - d.
 ASRC Grid System - 6.
 Know the definitions of true north, grid north and magnetic north - 7.
 Be able to use an orienteering type compass to: - a.
-Correct for magnetic declination, going from map to compass and compass to map, without using a mechanical declination adjustment - b.
-Take a bearing on a visible object, correct for magnetic declination, and report the correct true (grid) bearing - c.
+Correct for magnetic declination, going from map to compass and compass to map, without using a mechanical declination adjustment - Take a bearing on a visible object, correct for magnetic declination, and report the correct true (grid) bearing - c.
 Given a true (grid) bearing, set it on the compass with correction for declination - d.
 Use a compass, and points A and B on a map, determine the true and magnetic bearing from A to B - 8.
-Be able to do the following with the member's choice of a personal GPS, a personal GPS app, or a Group GPS: - a.
-System Operations: - Turn unit on and off or open and close app (and make app stop using cellphone battery) - (2) Check battery charge b.
+Be able to do the following with the member's choice of a personal GPS, a personal GPS app, or a Group GPS:

+a.
+System Operations:

+- (1) Turn unit on and off or open and close app (and make app stop using cellphone battery) - (2) Check battery charge b.
 Setup: